Volvo Cars: 1927–1999

-In the early 1970s, Volvo acquired the passenger car division of the Dutch company DAF, and marketed their small cars as Volvos before releasing the Dutch-built Volvo 340, which went on to be a big seller in the UK market in the 1980s.
+In the early 1970s, Volvo acquired the passenger car division of the Dutch company DAF, and marketed its small cars as Volvos before releasing the Dutch-built Volvo 340, which went on to be a big seller in the UK market in the 1980s.
 In 1986 Volvo sold 113,267 cars in the US marking a record year for the company.
-The appearance of Japanese brands like Acura and Lexus and the growing popularity of Subaru station wagons in subsequent years meant the loss of a significant market share for Volvo, one which they have never regained.
+The appearance of Japanese brands like Acura and Lexus and the growing popularity of Subaru station wagons in subsequent years meant the loss of a significant market share for Volvo, one which it has never regained.

 Volvo's long-time CEO Pehr G. Gyllenhammar saw early on that Volvo was too small to survive in the future, and attempted several times to merge with other manufacturers.
 Volvo nearly merged with Saab in the late seventies, while in 1978 an aborted affair would have seen the Norwegian state take over 40 percent of the company.
 In return, Volvo would receive 200 million SEK and a ten percent concession in the Oseberg oil field.
 Major institutional actors in Sweden opposed the deal and blocked it.
 A deal to merge with Renault was blocked in 1993, mainly opposed by a Swedish stockholders' association.

 A collection of Volvo's most important historical vehicles are now housed in the Volvo Museum, which opened in a permanent location in Arendal at Hisingen on 30 May 1995.
 For several years, the collection had been housed at the Blue Hangar, at the then closed Torslanda Airport.

 In 1999, Volvo Group decided to sell its automobile manufacturing business in order to concentrate on commercial vehicles, and to buy a 5% stake in Japanese automaker Mitsubishi Motors (with which Volvo Group along with the Dutch government had participated in a joint venture at the former DAF plant in Born, Netherlands since 1991).
-Ford saw advantages in acquiring a profitable prestige mid-size European automobile manufacturer, well renowned for its safety aspects, as an addition to its Premier Automotive Group.
+Ford saw advantages in acquiring a profitable prestige mid-size European automobile manufacturer, renowned for its safety aspects, as an addition to its Premier Automotive Group.
 The buyout of Volvo Cars was announced on 28 January 1999, and in the following year the acquisition was completed at a price of US$6.45 billion.
 As a result of the divestiture, the Volvo trademark was used by two separate companies: